czs007/arctern-docs/doc-en/source/feature_description/visualization/backend_visualization/arctern_plot.md

 ### Overlaying a map background with a choropleth map

-Use the `plot_choroplethmap` function of Arctern to draw a choropleth map with a map background based on the description of two building outlines `p1` and `p2`.
+Use the `plot.choroplethmap` function of Arctern to draw a choropleth map with a map background based on the description of two building outlines `p1` and `p2`.

 ```python
 fig, ax = plt.subplots(figsize=(10, 6), dpi=200)